 3 Scoring and Guidance Document / pertinent clauses EPs.
 The assessment and scoring is done by breaking down a clause by looking at the process, status and data availability and then using the number of EPs not met as the basis for assigning non-conformances.
-One EP not met results in a minor non-conformance, two EPs not met results in a major non- conformance, and 3 or more EPs not met results in a critical non-conformance.
+One EP not met results in a minor non-conformance, two EPs not met results in a major non-conformance, and 3 or more EPs not met results in a critical non-conformance.
 In relation to the adoption of a numerical scoring process.
 The organization of the clauses under each Key Section was modified.
 A similar number of clauses now exist under each overarching Key Section (A-D) of the Standard, while the overall level of non-conformances allowed before assessment stops has been reviewed and decreased by 33%.
 An additional change from the previous Version 1.3 is that two key sections have been merged resulting in 4 instead of 6 Key Sections.
 The previous Section B and C have been merged in what is now Section D and E have been merged in what is now called Section C. conformances to supporting clauses based on the number of Evaluation Parameters (EPs) that are not met.
-In conjunction with the adoption of the numerical scoring the reorganization of the key sections was critical for the transparency of the Standard, decreasing the overall level of non-conformances allowed before assessment stops, prior to the Peer Review stage; while providing a more consistent number of supporting clauses under each Key Section.
 The merging of 4 Key Sections into two Key Sections has resulted in no loss of content.
 4 Supplement to the Guidance and Scoring Document V2.0 Creation of an all-inclusive metrics, thresholds and indicator supplement for the RFM V2.0 Scoring Guidance document.
 The metrics were provided for the following areas: reference points, harvest control rules, associated In past Standards the additional guidance needed for both assessors and the public had to be found in the state and federal agencies documents.
 Public External supplement, which is referred to by the V 2.0 Scoring and Guidance document.
 It is located at the tail end of the Scoring

-- - - bycatch, ETP species, and habitat/ecosystem components.
+Specifications bycatch, ETP species, and habitat/ecosystem components.
 Metrics and thresholds specific reference points, harvest control rules, including overfishing definitions, were developed and supplied specifically for groundfish, halibut, crab and salmon fisheries.
 The remaining metrics and indicators for assessment of associated bycatch, ETP species, and habitat/ecosystem components are less species group specific and apply more to the overarching responsible fisheries management principles embedded in the Standard.
-These metrics, thresholds and indicators mirror closely, where applicable, the modus operandi and scientifically recognized principles and practices of state and federal fishery management organizations in Alaska.
+These metrics, thresholds and indicators mirror closely, where applicable, the modus operandi and scientifically recognized principles and practices of state and federal fishery management organizations In North America.
 Provided specific fishery examples to illustrate to assessment teams the kind of elements to consider and how they interplay between potential negative effects of the fishery on habitat/ecosystem. comments were critical of this in the past.
 The creation of the Scoring Guidance document allows all parties (e.g. assessment team, peer review team, reviewing stakeholders) to have the information needed available to them when exercising the correct application of the Standard.
 Guidance document.
 5 Specifications for assessment of cumulative effects of fisheries Indicators, metrics and thresholds for the assessment of cumulative effects of fisheries have been included.
 These new assessment indicators look primarily at overall removals in the context of associated species bycatch and ETP species interactions (where relevant), and habitat footprint when Stakeholder comments merged in this directions and new specifications to assess the cumulative effects of fisheries were developed as a result.
 These specifications are located at the tail end of the Scoring Guidance document.